SharePoint/sp-dev-provisioning-templates/tenant/ContosoLanding/README.md

 # Contoso Landing Site

-Contoso Drone Landing site is a demonstration of a welcome site design for modern SharePoint portal build with communication site template.
+This template is a demonstration of a welcome site design for modern SharePoint portal build with communication site template.

 ![Brand at Contoso top pic](./top-contoso-landing.png)